 Just added to the 2017-18 Cultural Exchange Festival will be a special “Chinese New Year Concert” on February 10 at St. Barbara Catholic Church, 2859 S. Throop, right next door to Chicago’s Chinatown.
 This concert will feature new music by composer Gong Qian Yang, performed by the LCO, conductor Philip Simmons, and pianist Jaroslaw Golembiowski.
 It will also include traditional Chinese classical and folk selections to celebrate the New Year.

 The 2017 Cultural Exchange Festival in Chicago is a coming together of American Music Festivals’ mission of exploring cultural diversity and Chicago Chopin Society’s desire to create a broader understanding of the influence of Polish music and history.
-By connecting cultures and exploring musical languages, the organizations are celebrating both differences and similarities.
-American Music Festivals is grateful for the support it has been receiving from Chicago’s Ukrainian, Lithuanian, and Polish communities for the Kupala Concert, and hopes to be able to build upon its success for other programs of exchange.
+By connecting cultures and exploring musical languages, we are celebrating our differences and similarities, and creating lasting friendships.
+To join us, or for more information, call 773-262-9699.